 Shopping Momentum takes places when an initial purchase triggers a psychological impulse in your brain.
 That impulse enhances the purchase of a second, non-related product that you hadn’t originally planned on purchasing.

 If you’ve ever walked into a store aiming to purchase one item and walk out with multiple items, you’ve probably fallen victim.
-The Shopping Momentum Effect has had its irresistible grasp on you!
+The Shopping Momentum Effect officially has its irresistible grasp on you!

 The decision to buy one thing, then another, often builds momentum because you’ve given yourself permission to purchase!
 It’s like an adult saying, “Yes, you can eat candy”.